Are rich people rich because they’re smart?

 And the second lesson is that as long as you have enough, money is not the goal.
 Being happy is.
 The smartest people know this.

-Want to sharpen your financial literacy?
+Want to see how your financial literacy stacks up?
 Take this quiz!

 If you enjoy #enrichmentality please share it!

 Today’s featured image is of the incredible cherry blossoms lining the paths of one of Korea’s many universities.
 What path are you following in life?
 The smart one?
 What will make you – or your kids – bloom?